 6.2 Hip Precautions

-After Hip Surgery, you will need to follow Hip Precaution for 3 months unless otherwise advised by your surgeon.
+After Hip Surgery, you will need to follow Hip Precaution for about 6 - 12 weeks unless otherwise advised by your surgeon.
 These activity restrictions will help your joint to heal and reduce the risk of hip dislocation.